Saabiq16/Riscv_T8/dcache_and_icache/rwfiles/README.md

-This folder contains modified versions of the original Shakti dcache1rw.bsv and dcache2rw.bsv files.
-The changes are focused on enabling support for two new cache replacement policies:
+This folder contains modified versions of the original Shakti dcache1rw.bsv , dcache2rw.bsv  and icache.bsv files The changes are focused on enabling support for two new cache replacement policies:

       drepl == 3 → FIFO (First-In-First-Out)